RohitDhatrak/personal-website/content/blog/time-space-complexity/index.md

 ---

 #####What is time complexity?
-Time Complexity is used to determine if our algorithm will be able to run in the required amount of time.
-We don't measure the time in seconds as it depends on various factors which we don't want to take into consideration.
+Time Complexity could be used to determine if our algorithm will be able to run in the required amount of time by looking at how the runtime grows according to the input.
+We don't measure the runtime in seconds as it depends on various factors which we don't want to take into consideration.
 We are interested in the behaviour of an algorithm for a large number of inputs.

 #####How do we measure time complexity?
-When we want to measure the time complexity we can do so in three ways.
-We can measure the worst possible time an algorithm takes, the best possible time it takes and the average time it takes.

-Big-O notation represents the worst possible time an algorithm takes and it's written as O().\
+Big-O notation gives the upper bound of the time complexity of an algorithm.
-Ω-notation gives the best possible time an algorithm takes and it's written as Ω().\
-Θ-notation gives the average time taken by an algorithm and it's written as Θ().

-These three are known as the asymptotic notations.
-Out of these notations, we'll be using the Big-O notion as we are interested in the worst-case scenario.
+Let's say we have a function T(n) which gives the runtime of an algorithm where n is the number of inputs.
+If we can find a function f(n) which when multiplied by c is greater than T(n) then we can say that f(n) upper bounds T(n).

+This can be mathematically represented as T(n) <= f(n).
+And we write it as O(f(n)).

 #####How To Calculate Big O